Why decentralized randomness is important

-This page was originally posted on Cloudflare's randomness beacon documentation website.
+This page was originally posted on Cloudflare's randomness beacon documentation website (opens new window).

 Drand (pronounced "dee-rand") is a distributed randomness beacon daemon written in Golang.
 Servers running drand can be linked with each other to produce collective, publicly verifiable, unbiased, unpredictable random values at fixed intervals using bilinear pairings and threshold cryptography.

-Drand is meant to be an Internet infrastructure level service that provides randomness to applications, similar to how NTP provides timing information and Certificate Transparency servers provide certificate revocation information.
+Drand is meant to be an Internet infrastructure level service that provides randomness to applications, similar to how NTP provides timing information and Certificate Transparency logs provide certificate issuance information for free.

 # Why decentralized randomness is important